-In his Hungry Horse News column this week, Larry talks about the history of the Inside Road and gives some arguments for why it should be reopened by the Park.
+In his Hungry Horse News column this week, Larry talks about the upcoming Interlocal meeting.
 Read his full column here.

 Greetings North Fork friends, from Rick Graetz, In January 2008, with a group of university students in tow, we made our way north from Missoula to hold the inaugural University of Montana “Polebridge” winter course.
 Every year thereafter, ten years running, we had the great pleasure of convening this week-long UM field course on what… Read More »

 The Flathead Beacon reports that more than 3.3 million people visited Glacier National Park in 2017, making it the busiest year in the park’s 108-year history.
 According to data released by the National Park Service, Glacier saw a 10 percent increase in visitation last year, from 3,005,448 in 2016 to 3,305,513 in 2017.
 Read the… Read More »